lion14793/ECommerce-Android/README.md

 To view connected devices: `adb devices`

-To view output, use logcat and filter on ADInstrumentation
+To view output, use logcat and filter on ADInstrumentation: `adb logcat ADInstrumentation:D *:S`